KsaltedSalter/project-2/README.md

 ## Installation instructions for any dependencies:

+- create an account on rapidapi.com to get api key for the web search

-All in terminal:
+All in terminal when cd is project-2-api:

+- yarn install
-bulma - yarn add bulma
+- bulma - yarn add bulma
-axios - yarn add axios
+- axios - yarn add axios
-aztro-js - yarn add aztro-js
+- aztro-js - yarn add aztro-js

 ---